RunestoneInteractive/pythonds/_sources/Trees/BalancedBinarySearchTrees.rst

 balanced at all times.
 This tree is called an **AVL tree** and is named for its inventors: G.M.
 Adelson-Velskii and E.M.
 Landis.

-An AVL tree implements the ``Map`` abstract data type just like a regular binary search tree, the only difference is in how the tree performs.
+An AVL tree implements the Map abstract data type just like a regular binary search tree; the only difference is in how the tree performs.
 To implement our AVL tree we need to keep track of a **balance factor** for each node in the tree.
 We do this by looking at the heights of the left and right subtrees for each node.
 More formally, we define the balance